-- Intrusion Symptoms recurrent, intrusive, distressing recollections or memories of the event in the form of memories, dreams, or flashbacks in which the individual perceives themself to be re-living the event as though it was actually happening again in the present. - Avoidance Symptoms avoidance of things people, places, topics of conversation, food, drink, weather conditions, clothing, activities, situations, thoughts, feelings - that are associated with or are reminders of the traumatic event.
-In addition the person may experience a general sadness, numbing of emotions, a loss of interest in previously enjoyed activities, detachment from family and friends, and a sense of hopelessness about the future. - Hyper Arousal Symptoms sleep problems (difficulties falling asleep or staying asleep), irritability, aggression, angry outbursts, hypervigilance, self-destructive behaviour, exaggerated startle response, and difficulty concentrating. - Negative Moral Symptoms Unable to recall key aspects, persistent and disturbed negative feelings, self-blaming, guilt, shame, detachment. - The person has been exposed to a traumatic event in which both of the following were present: The person felt their life was in danger or witnessed someone else's life put in danger
+- Intrusion Symptoms recurrent, intrusive, distressing recollections or memories of the event in the form of memories, dreams, or flashbacks in which the individual perceives themself to be re-living the event as though it was actually happening again in the present. - Avoidance Symptoms avoidance of things people, places, topics of conversation, food, drink, weather conditions, clothing, activities, situations, thoughts, feelings that are associated with or are reminders of the traumatic event.
+In addition the person may experience a general sadness, numbing of emotions, a loss of interest in previously enjoyed activities, detachment from family and friends, and a sense of hopelessness about the future. - Hyper Arousal Symptoms sleep problems (difficulties falling asleep or staying asleep), irritability, aggression, angry outbursts, hypervigilance, self-destructive behaviour, exaggerated startle response, and difficulty concentrating. - Negative Cognitive/Emotional Symptoms Unable to recall key aspects, persistent and disturbed negative feelings, self-blaming, guilt, shame, detachment, decreased interest in activities.